storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 land use spatial distribution, rainfall, and, where applicable, the geometry of hydrographic network.

+## Digital elevation model (Compulsory)

+A digital elevation model (DEM) or digital terrain model (DTM) **raster** represents the morphology of the modelled area.
+Each cell in the raster contains information about the land elevation.

+The cell size can vary depending on the size of the modelled area.
+For the SMODERP2D model the minimum cell size should be 2 meters, with an optimum of 5 meters or more.

+For instance, the DTM of the Nucice catchment, the example location, one of the test areas, consists of over 125,000 cells at a 5-meter cell size.

 ### Soil and landuse parameters
 {{ read_csv('tables/soil_veg_tab.csv', sep=';') }}